Reading time: About 5 mins (faster if scanning)

-My video podcast last week addressed the concept of writing for just one reader.
+My video podcast last week addressed how to improve undergrad writing.
 Or, see the transcript, and consider subscribing to my YouTube channel.
 If you have a question about writing you’d like me to address, be sure to send it to me by email, Twitter or Skype and I’ll try to answer it in the podcast.

-What’s a great blog post you’ve read in the last month?
+What are the best blog posts you’ve seen in the last month?
 We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
-Anyone who comments on today’s post (or any others) by May 31/21 will be put in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
+Anyone who comments on today’s post (or any others) by June 30/21 will be put in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
 Please, scroll down to the comments, directly underneath the “related posts” links, below.
 Note that you don’t have to join Disqus to post.
 See here to learn how to post as a guest.
 It’s easy!